Delhi-6: Alternate ending

 Gobar concludes it is the Kala Bandar (inside everyone's hearts) who killed Roshan.
 Meeting his dead grandfather in a dream, Roshan searches for his phone, which in reality drops from his hand as the screen cuts black.
 He is revealed to be dead after his ashes are immersed in a river through the same earthen pot his grandmother had purchased for her own ashes to be immersed after her death.
 The narration closes with Roshan recalling her words, "You will merge with the soil of which you are born."

 Cast

+As per the film's end credits.